EdwardChanCH/Project-Ornithophobia/README.md

   * Note: This is GDExtension's suggested build tool.
 * Doxygen (optional)
   * version 1.12.0
-  * Note: This is used to generate the HTML, XML doc files.
+  * Note: This is used to generate the HTML doc files.
 * Godot Unit Test (GUT) (optional)
   * version 9.3.0
   * Note: This is used to run unit tests for Godot and GDExtension classes.

 ## 3. How To Compile (step-by-step guide)

-Setting Up SCons (one-time setup):
+(one-time setup) Setting Up SCons:
-1. Open a terminal in the ".../3307GroupProject/*godot-cpp*/" directory, and then:
+1. Open a terminal in the "{root}/*godot-cpp*/" directory, and then:
   * Run the command "scons platform=<platform> custom_api_file=<PATH_TO_FILE> <bits=64>".
   * Example: scons platform=windows custom_api_file="./gdextension/extension_api.json" bits=64
   * (Full Documentation: https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html)
 2. Wait about 5 minutes for it to finish.
+3. Check the "{root}/*SConstruct*" file to see if the build path is correct (in each *env.SharedLibrary(...)* function's parameter).

 Steps:
-1. (one-time setup) Check the "*SConstruct*" file to see if the build path is correct (in each *env.SharedLibrary(...)* function's parameter).
-2. Open a terminal in the ".../*3307GroupProject*/" directory, and then either:
+1. Open a terminal in the ".../*{root}*/" directory, and then either:
   * Run the command "scons platform=windows target=template_debug debug_symbols=yes" to compile debug builds (support hot-reload), OR,
   * Run the command "scons platform=windows target=template_release" to compile release builds (more optimized).
-  * (Note: Alternatively, you may run one of the included shell scripts "recompile_windows_x64_release.sh" for convenience.)
+  * (Note: Alternatively, you may run the included shell script "recompile_windows_x64_release.sh" for convenience.)
-3. Open the project in Godot editor.
+2. Open the project in Godot.
-4. (Project > Export) Export the project in Godot editor.
+3. Click "Project > Export" in Godot.
-  * (Note: You may need to download & install a template first.)
+  * (Note: You may need to download & install an export template first.)

 Note:
 * The included build is compiled for 64-bit Windows, Godot's Release Mode.
-* When renaming the directory ".../3307GroupProject/*game*/", be sure to also update its path stored in the file ".../*SConstruct*", and also re-import the project in Godot editor.
+* When renaming the directory "{root}/*game*/", be sure to also update its path stored in the file ".../*SConstruct*", and also re-import the project in Godot.

 ## 4. How To Run (step-by-step guide)

 Steps:
-1. Go to the ".../3307GroupProject/*export*/" directory.
+1. Go to the "{root}/*export*/" directory.
 2. Depending on your operating system, go to one of the subdirectories: "*windows*", "*macos*", or "*linux*".
-3. Double click on the "*UntitledShotgunProject.exe*" executable to run it.
+3. Double click on the "*FinalGame_Release.exe*" executable to run it.

 Alternatively:
 1. Compile the game from source (refer to Section 3).
-2. Import the ".../3307GroupProject/*game*/" directory into Godot, and then exit Godot.
+2. Import the "{root}/*game*/" directory into Godot, and then exit Godot.
 3. Reopen Godot, highlight the project "*UntitledShotgunProject*", and click "Run".
-  * (Note: If Godot fails to run, check the Godot executable path stored in the file ".../game/.godot/editor/*project_metadata.cfg*".)
+  * (Note: If Godot fails to run, check the Godot executable path stored in the file "{root}/game/.godot/editor/*project_metadata.cfg*".)

 ## 5. Notes For TA